ranfysvalle02/noisy-danger/README.md

 * **Topic Modeling**: Identifying hidden thematic structures within a collection of documents.
 * **Text Classification**: Categorizing text into predefined classes like "sports" or "politics".

-Let's walk through a full demo using PyTorch Lightning that processes simple synthetic text data and builds an NLP model with word embeddings.
+Let's walk through a full demo that processes simple synthetic text data and builds an NLP model with word embeddings.
 This will focus on tokenization, creating word embeddings, and running a classifier to give you a solid understanding of how NLP models work at a fundamental level.

-Here's a complete `demo.py` file that uses PyTorch and PyTorch Lightning to tokenize synthetic text, create embeddings, and train a simple classifier.

 ### `demo.py`